duball97/0x402/SUPABASE_SETUP.md

 # Supabase Setup Instructions

-This guide will help you set up Supabase for the LockPay application.
+This guide will help you set up Supabase for the Vaultx402 application.

 ## Step 1: Create a Supabase Project